 Developing Deaf and Disabled Leaders for the future

-Launch of a new project to support lived experience leadership.
+Our pilot project to support lived experience leadership.

 About the project